 Possibly Ineffective for

-- Preventing prostate cancer.
+- Prostate cancer.
 Higher dietary intake of sweet orange juice is not linked with a decreased risk of prostate cancer.

 Insufficient Evidence for